Recreational licensing information

 For more information call 604-664-7664 or visit http://www.psf.ca.

 If you lose or accidentally destroy your licence you may print a replacement licence free of cost online, or by visiting an Independent Public Access provider who can reprint your licence for you.
 The record of catch that was on the previous licence must be transferred to the replacement licence.
-It is illegal to hold more than one licence.
+It is illegal to hold more than one valid licence.

 Independent Access Providers

 - Frequently Asked Questions for Independent Access Providers

 Information: Are you an Independent Access Provider or a licence information provider?

 Download these useful NRLS public information materials (all in PDF format):